Skip to main content

 Content-Type: application/json

-If you have an API key, exchange it for a short-lived access token via your auth provider’s client-credentials grant.
-Most teams put this in a small client library so it’s transparent — see the Python Quickstart for a copy-paste-able pattern.
-If you’re using OAuth 2.0, complete the authorization code flow described in Authentication → OAuth 2.0.
+If you have an API key, exchange it for a short-lived access token through your auth provider’s client-credentials grant.
+For a reusable pattern, see the Build an API client.
+If you use OAuth 2.0, complete the authorization code flow in Authenticate with OAuth 2.0.
 After the user signs in, your callback receives an access_token.
-Either way, you end up with a JWT string in your hand.
+Both paths give you a JWT string.
 Treat it like a password.

 A minimal “who am I?” query confirms the token works: